 Symptoms of bruxism include:

 It’s difficult to diagnose the cause of bruxism, but often it is related to misalignment of the teeth, stress, or anxiety.
 Bruxism is a serious disorder that can lead to severe damage to the teeth and enamel, constant pain in the jaw and ears could even cause the loss of a tooth.

 TMD and bruxism are often interchangeably used to describe similar symptoms that affect the temporomandibular joint, but there is a difference between the two.
 Bruxism refers to the grinding and clenching, which is a symptom that TMB sufferers often experience.
 It’s possible for someone to have both TMD and bruxism, though not everyone with bruxism may suffer from TMD.

 At Burnside Dental Practice in Adelaide, we offer jaw and teeth clenching treatments, and can provide relief for both bruxism, and TMD.

 Abnormal teeth wear and chipped teeth, sensitive teeth caused by enamel wear, pain and tension in the jaw and ears.
 It’s difficult to diagnose the cause of bruxism, but often it is related to misalignment of the teeth, stress or anxiety.
 Bruxism is a serious disorder that can lead to severe damage to the teeth and enamel, constant pain in the jaw and ears and could even cause the loss of a tooth.

 The main cause of TMD is currently unknown, however there are certain contributing factors that may make a person more likely to experience TMD.
 These factors can include:

-- If stress if suspected as a contributing factor, our dentist may recommend simple lifestyle changes in order to reduce stress levels.
+There are several options available for TMD treatment, depending on its cause and severity.
+If stress is suspected as a contributing factor, your dentist may recommend simple lifestyle changes in order to reduce stress levels.